Chi-Matty/portfolio/README.md

 # Portfolio Website

 Welcome to my portfolio website!
-This project showcases my skills, projects, and services as a data analyst and a front-end web developer.
+This project showcases my skills, projects, and services as a data analyst, Python automation specialist and a front-end web developer.

 ## Features